A mullet drivetrain pairs drop-bar shifters with a wide-range mountain bike rear derailleur, usually set up 1x.

 What about gravel groupsets?

-While, strictly speaking, a mullet drivetrain should encompass both road and mountain bike components, many manufacturers now produce 1x gravel groupsets that nearly match the range of a true mullet setup.
+While, strictly speaking, a mullet drivetrain traditionally encompasses both road and mountain bike components, many manufacturers now produce 1x gravel groupsets that nearly match the range of a true mullet setup.

-However, gear range is still less than a mountain bike derailleur and cassette combo, which often feature cogs north of 50 teeth.
+However, both of these gear ranges are still less than a mountain bike derailleur and cassette combo, which often feature cogs north of 50 teeth.

 Mullet drivetrains by manufacturer